 What teachers say…

 "I joined the equalities team as I want to be part of promoting equality and diversity in our academy.
 I believe that by educating staff and students on issues around equality we can bring about positive change and make huge strides in having an inclusive academy where all members of our community feel safe, a sense of belonging and take pride in who they are."
-Jasmine Marshall Fraser, Faculty Director
+Miss Marshall Fraser, Faculty Director

 "As a social science teacher I felt impelled to join the equalities team to embody Emmeline Pankhurst’s 'deeds not words'.
 It is important to me that we enable all students' voices to be heard and represented.
 Through positive decisive action, the equalities group enables these voices to be heard, driving HAO forward and creating a community for all."
-Amy Harrison, Head of Sixth Form
+Mrs Harrison, Head of Sixth Form

 "I have recently joined the Harris Academy Orpington equalities team because I have strong views that everyone at our academy has the right and the opportunity to their own values and beliefs.
 I have a strong connection to the LGBTQ+ community and that I will help support and guide both students and adults within the academy in supporting them in enhancing their knowledge with LGBT and the great work that they have done in recent years both locally and nationally."
-James Thompson, HLTA
+Mr Thompson, HLTA